KitLavis/ci-pp1-band-website/README.md

 - The favicon was created using [favicon.io](https://www.favicon.io)
 - Colour palette was created using [coolors.co](https://coolors.co/)
 - Fonts were provided by [Google Fonts](https://fonts.google.com/)
+- All icons were provided by [Font Awesome](https://fontawesome.com/icons)

 ### Code